mnot/thor/doc/http.md

 #### Event 'response\_start' ( _status_, _phrase_, _headers_ )

-Emitted when the client starts receiving the exchange's response. _status_ and _phrase_ contain the HTTP response status code and reason phrase, respectively, and _headers_ contains the response header tuples (see [working with HTTP headers](#headers)).
+Emitted once, when the client starts receiving the exchange's response. _status_ and _phrase_ contain the HTTP response status code and reason phrase, respectively, and _headers_ contains the response header tuples (see [working with HTTP headers](#headers)).

 #### Event 'response\_body' ( _chunk_ )

-Emitted when a _chunk_ of the response body is received.
+Emitted zero to many times, when a _chunk_ of the response body is received.

 #### Event 'response\_done' ( _trailers_ )

-Emitted when the response is successfully completed. _trailers_ is the list of HTTP trailers; see [working with HTTP headers](#headers).
+Emitted once, when the response is successfully completed. _trailers_ is the list of HTTP trailers; see [working with HTTP headers](#headers).